 Surgery for scoliosis is through bone grafts (fusion) and implanting of rods.
-The critical point of importance is the lateral spinal curve (the scoliotic curve and not the natural lordotic or kyphotic spinal curves of the spine.
+The critical point of importance is the lateral spinal curve (the scoliotic curve) and not the spine’s natural lordotic or kyphotic spinal curves.
 In short, most surgical interventions performed on a scoliotic patient forgoes corrections of the cervical lordotic curve.
-Surgeons avoid fusing the neck bones, as it will limit motion significantly and can have nasty complications down the line.
-So, surgery performed for scoliosis does not offer correction for the lordotic curves of the spine.
+Surgeons avoid fusing the neck bones as they limit the range of motions, and have nasty complications down the line.

 Facts of Spine Surgery and Changes in Agile Values

-We are of the opinion that non-surgical corrective means that targets tissues and spinal structures can have a significant impact when rendered through the efforts of clinical expert non-surgical teams such as ours.
-Our efforts of therapy are comprehensive, and the lordotic curve and the kyphotic curves mentioned on this page are just two examples of the efforts we put into our scoliosis treatment programs.
+We believe that non-surgical corrective means that target tissues and spinal structures can significantly impact when rendered through the efforts of clinical expert non-surgical teams such as ours.
+Our therapy efforts are comprehensive, and the lordotic curve and the kyphotic curves mentioned on this page are just two examples of the efforts we put into CSC’s scoliosis treatment programs.

 Why We Pay So Much Attention to the Curves?